kubernetes-sigs/gateway-api/geps/gep-2257/index.md

   `1h500ms` is supported (although probably not terribly useful).

-- Units MAY be repeated, although users SHOULD NOT rely on this support since this GEP is Experimental, and future revisions may remove support for repeated units.
+- Units MAY be repeated, although users SHOULD NOT rely on this support since future revisions of this GEP may remove support for repeated units.
 If units are repeated, the total duration remains the sum of all components: a GEP-2257 duration of `1h2h20m10m` is a duration of 3 hours 30 minutes.

 - Since the value and the unit are both required within a component, `0` is not a valid GEP-2257 duration string (though `0s` is).
 Likewise the empty